 Background contributed by Richard Temperley

 Fallen Fairies has had an abysmal recording history.
 At the end of the original run, there were no recordings of selections.
 For the rest of the 20th century, it seemed destined to obscurity, and not having the distinction of ever being recorded (even in part).
 Its only professional appearance since the premiere was the BBC broadcast of selections.
 Although there are a couple recordings of selections, I can't recommend any of them.
-The video of the first revival, by Newcastle G&S, is just acceptable, and I think it is the best we'll have until someone else gets the courage to revive Fallen Fairies.
+The video of the first revival, by Newcastle G&S, was just acceptable, and for years, it was the only available recording.
+The opera had its North American premiere in 2011, but the video recording quality was poor that the audio is unlistenable.
+In 2014, Fallen Fairies was performed in an abridged version at the Harrogate Gilbert & Sullivan Festival, and remains the best available recording of the opera.